 The next evening I took a bus ride to Bangalore where I stayed for a day and flew back to Delhi the next morning.

 Almost all my meals were from the local shops.
 I feel the fancy restaurant scene is yet to catch up with Kerala or maybe they both have a different pace and they will never be on common grounds.
 The food here is simple, spicy and dirt cheap.
 With breakfast like Erachi double fry (Beef double fried) and Malabar Parotta which would cost you 30 INR.
 Top it up with a Kattan (Kerala black tea) for INR 5 and you can imagine the damage to brain vs your pocket.

-Although I took this trip 4 years back but I still remember the ball point figures I spend.
+Although I took this trip 4 years back I still remember the ballpoint figures I spend.
 I remember booking the tickets 3 months in advance and I ended up spending 13K INR on both the flights.
-Considering it is 3 hours plus journey and this not being a round trip from same location, this was a good price to my understanding.
+Considering it is 3 hours plus journey and this not being a round trip from the same location, this was a good price to my understanding.